 Why Wild Birds Don't Gain Weight

 Birds are constantly foraging, and for many species, a good portion of their diet consists of high calorie, high fat, or high sugar foods, such as sunflower seeds, suet, nectar, nuts, and peanut butter.
-But despite how much birds may eat, their biology and lifestyle keeps them from gaining excessive weight.
+But despite how much birds may eat, their biology and lifestyle keep them from gaining excessive weight.

-- High Metabolism: Birds have a naturally high metabolism and require large amounts of food to convert to energy for flight, generating body heat, and maintaining their biological processes.
+- High metabolism: Birds have a naturally high metabolism and require large amounts of food to convert to energy for flight, generating body heat, and maintaining their biological processes.
 Because of that, even with what might seem like an unhealthy diet to humans, wild birds rarely store fat.
 Instead, all the food they consume is used for energy.

-- High Activity Levels: Birds are active creatures that require large amounts of energy as fuel.
+- High activity levels: Birds are active creatures that require large amounts of energy as fuel.
 They must forage not only for themselves, but also to feed chicks or brooding mates, and they must constantly be on the lookout for predators.
 During migration, birds also use much more fuel to sustain them on their lengthy journeys.

 - Caching: Even if a bird visits a feeder repeatedly, the food isn't always consumed immediately.
 Many birds hide food for future use, particularly in late summer and autumn when they are storing food in anticipation of winter's scarcity.
 Not all of those cached seeds or nuts are eaten, and cached seeds are responsible for many new trees and shrubs each year.

-- Mistaken Identity: Birders may think that one or two birds are doing all the eating at their feeders, but because many birds look identical (at least to humans), different birds may be visiting without birders realizing it.
+- Mistaken identity: Birders may think that one or two birds are doing all the eating at their feeders, but because many birds look identical (at least to humans), different birds may be visiting without birders realizing it.
 Even if a feeder is being emptied every day, individual birds aren't overeating if a few dozen birds are doing the snacking.

 Birds Can Look Fat